almachelouche/middleman/content/email/AU/eNews/010_Dreammail/0-6 month(old links).md

 path='email_modules/custom/enews_topstory'
 color='black'

-  title = '''5 ways to save fuel''' copy = '''A fuel-efficient engine is your first step to saving money at the pump.
+  title = '''5 ways to save fuel today!''' copy = '''A fuel-efficient engine is your first step to saving money at the pump.
 But the way you drive can also help with efficiency.
 Reduce your petrol station visits with these 5 easy tips.''' cta1_text = '''WATCH NOW''' cta1_url = '''https://www.facebook.com/FordAustralia/videos/vb.126096123746/10155463691983747/?type=2&theater/'''